jchip/publish-util/README.md

 `npm install --save-dev publish-util`

-It will automatically add `prepublishOnly` and `postpack` scripts to your package.json for you.
+It will automatically add `prepack` and `postpack` scripts to your package.json for you.

 Out of the box it will clean up non-standard fields plus `workspaces` and `devDependencies` from your `package.json`.
 To keep `devDependencies`, see [details below](#removing-non-standard-fields)

+## Publishing

+This module offers a custom publishing script to fix some behaviors of `npm publish`.

+The problem is that before any thing can process `package.json`, `npm publish` will load and upload it to the registry as packument (meta for the package).

+If you want the copy of `package.json` after this module processed it to be the packument meta, then use the `do-publish` command:

+`npx do-publish`

+The script use whatever version of `npm` you have to do the actual work.
+It takes all CLI arguments that `npm publish` accepts and will pass them through.

 ## `publishUtil` configs: